alextakele/data-analsis/README.md

 # data-analysis
-This is our first repository
+This is our first repository for our project